lemire/FastPFor/README.md

 ## Hardware Requirements

-We require an x64 platform.

-To fully use the library, your processor should support SSSE3.
+On an x64 platform, your processor should support SSSE3.
 This includes almost every Intel or AMD processor sold after 2006.
 (Note: the key schemes require merely SSE2.)
 Some specific binaries will only run if your processor supports SSE4.1.
 They have been purely used for specific tests however.

+We also support ARM platforms through SIMDe, by wrapping.

 ## Building with CMake